Contents Overview: 4 stepsPayment data flow① Open S2S access② Vault the card③ Charge via proxy (+ isolation)④ Upgrade to FlowFAQGet support

 KeepPay element → KeepPay serverThe card is captured in the secure element and tokenized (plaintext PAN, only on this segment, on KeepPay's side)

-KeepPay server → user clientReturns the token, stored in your vault and isolated by container
+KeepPay server → user clientReturns the token, stored in your vault and isolated by project

 User client → merchant serverSubmits the token to your backend